top of page

 DO MEMBERS GET PAID?
 HOW WAS FINLEY SUPPOSED TO FINANCE HIS PROJECT?

 No, members are not paid simply for being part of the Call Mark Video Collective.
 However, they can earn money by participating in paid projects the Collective takes on.
 Members may also propose and pursue their own projects using the Collective’s resources, potentially generating income.
 All profits generated through the Collective’s infrastructure contribute to the Production Fund.
 Access to the Production Fund is contingent on unanimous approval by active members and the fund’s liquidity.
 Finley could request to use the Production Fund to finance his project.
-Alternatively, he could produce his photographic series using only resources indiscriminately available to all members, such as equipment, or even leverage the Collective’s name to negotiate a free hotel room for a photoshoot.
+Alternatively, he could produce his photographic series using only resources indiscriminately available to all members, such as equipment, or even leverage the Collective’s name to negotiate a free hotel room for a photoshoot, for example.

 There is no membership fee required to join the Collective.
 Since profit is not the collective’s main focus, a number of the projects we engage in are unpaid.
 On the other hand, unpaid labor is also not our focus.
 Therefore, financial arrangements are always discussed on a case-by-case basis.